12 Interesting Facts About Texas

 4. Home to One of America’s Biggest National Parks

 Do you know how they say that everything is bigger in Texas?
-Well, that applies to national parks too.
+That applies to national parks as well.

-Big Bend National Park is one of the biggest in the country, with an area of over 800,000 acres.
+Big Bend National Park is one of the largest in the country, spanning over 800,000 acres.
 It’s ranked as the 14th largest national park in the country and is bigger than the state of Rhode Island.

 If you’re a lover of the great outdoors, visiting Big Bend National Park is an absolute must.

-With plenty of hiking trails and driving routes offering gorgeous scenery, this place is perfect for nature buffs.
+With numerous hiking trails and scenic driving routes, this destination is ideal for nature enthusiasts.
 Furthermore, stargazing at Big Bend National Park is an absolute sight to behold.

-Not only will you get to hike some excellent trails, but you’ll also get a chance to take a refreshing dip into the park’s hot springs.
+Not only will you get to hike some excellent trails, but you’ll also get a chance to take a refreshing dip in the park’s hot springs.

 You can also learn about the animals that inhabited the area millions of years ago at the park’s Fossil Discovery Exhibit.